FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-IoT-Libraries-LTS-Beta1/readme.txt

-We are currently working to improve the modularity and memory usage of new FreeRTOS IoT libraries before releasing the libraries into the main FreeRTOS download with long term support (LTS).  https://freertos.org/ltsroadmap.html contains a description of the libraries target modularity and code quality criteria.
+We are currently working to improve the modularity and memory usage of new FreeRTOS IoT libraries before releasing the libraries into the main FreeRTOS download with long term support (LTS).  https://freertos.org/ltsroadmap.html contains a description of the libraries that target modularity and code quality criteria.
 An LTS release is only updated with bug and vulnerability patches, not new features.
 This zip file contains (among other updates) a work-in-progress snapshot of the MQTT library, which is near completion.
 The